AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/a-b-testing/a-b-testing-set-up-and-reporting.md

 ---
 unique-page-id: 18874773
-description: A/B Testing Set Up and Reporting - Marketo Measure - Product Documentation
+description: A/B Testing Set Up and Reporting - [!DNL Marketo] Measure - Product Documentation
 title: A/B Testing Set Up and Reporting
 exl-id: 9a3f0731-5909-4fbf-a35a-9608ff561061
 ---
 # A/B Testing Set Up and Reporting {#a-b-testing-set-up-and-reporting}

 The Marketo Measure A/B Test integration allows you to track the revenue impact of your [Optimizely](https://optimizely.com/) and VWO site experiments.
-This article guides provides instructions on how to add Marketo Measure A/B Test sections to the Lead, Contact, Case, and Opportunity page layouts.
+This article guides provides instructions on how to add Marketo Measure A/B Test sections to the Lead, [!UICONTROL Contact], Case, and [!UICONTROL Opportunity] page layouts.
 We will also cover general reporting practices and recommendations for running Marketo Measure A/B report types.

 ## Set Up {#set-up}

 Add the Marketo Measure A/B Test sections on Lead, Contact, Case, and Opportunity.
 Marketo Measure A/B Test integration allows you to track the revenue impact of your [Optimizely](https://optimizely.com/) and [VWO](https://vwo.com/) site experiments.

 1. Verify you are using package Marketo Measure v3.9 or later.
-You can do this by going to Salesforce > Set Up > Installed packages.
+You can do this by going to [!UICONTROL Salesforce] >[!UICONTROL Set Up] >[!UICONTROL Installed packages].
-1. Edit the Lead page layout and add the **Marketo Measure A/B Tests** Related List to the page.
+1. Edit the Lead page layout and add the **[!DNL Marketo] Measure A/B Tests** Related List to the page.

    ![](assets/1.png)

-1. Click the Wrench button.
+1. Click the [!UICONTROL Wrench] button.
 Remove the stock "Id" field from the list of Selected fields.
 Add **Experiment**, **Variation**, and **DateReported** fields.
-Change "Sort by" to **Date Reported**, and select **Descending** in the drop-down.
+Change "Sort by" to **Date Reported**, and select **[!UICONTROL Descending]** in the drop-down.

    ![](assets/2.png)